-⚠ IMPORTANT: If you are using the KAT500 with an Elecraft K3 transceiver connected using DB15 cables as shown in Figure 1or Figure 2, you must apply power to the KAT500 before turning the K3 on.
+⚠ IMPORTANT: If you are using the KAT500 with an Elecraft K3 transceiver connected using DB15 cables as shown in Figure 1 or Figure 2, you must apply power to the KAT500 before turning the K3 on.
 If you turn the K3 on before applying power to the KAT500 the K3 will not be able to initialize correctly.

-- Be sure the KAT500 is connected to your station equipment as shown under Cabling (pg 3). - Apply power to the KAT500.
+- Be sure the KAT500 is connected to your station equipment as shown under Cabling (page 3). - Apply power to the KAT500.
 It will turn on automatically. - Tap MODE, if necessary, to select AUTO. - Tap ANT to select the antenna you wish to use. - Tap TUNE.
-AUTO will begin to flash. - Apply RF power between 10 and 100 watts.
+AUTO will begin to flash and the KAT500 will open the key line to disable the external amplifier so the transceiver drives the KAT500 directly. - Set up your transceiver to supply RF power between 10 and 100 watts to the KAT500 and apply RF power to begin the tune cycle.
 The KAT500 will not respond to less than 10 watts of RF drive.
-Most transceivers produce RF in this range when driving an external amplifier.
-The KAT500 will open the key line to disable the external amplifier so the transceiver drives the KAT500 directly during the tune cycle.
+For most accurate tuning, apply at least 20 watts.
 You will hear relays operating until the selection of inductance and capacitance has been found that yields a low SWR.
-(See Fault Conditions on pg 11 if the FAULT LED lights.)
 An approximate SWR is indicated on the TUNE LEDs.
-The KAT500 Utility program (pg 12) may be used to display a more accurate SWR reading.
+The KAT500 Utility program (page 14) may be used to display a more accurate SWR reading. - The KAT500 will enable your amplifier automatically at the end of the tune cycle when the RF power applied drops to zero.
+Waiting until the RF power drops to zero protects those amplifiers that might be damaged by re-enabling them when RF power is present.